 This is the real secret of life—to be completely engaged with what you are doing in the here and now.
 And instead of calling it work, realize it is play.” – Alan Watts

-Juggling many duties and working with a variety of different employees, vendors, and clients can get complicated and busy.
-Just one of these roles is enough to fill up an entire day, so what is a startup entrepreneur to do when there are multiple tasks to accomplish in a limited amount of time while keeping relationships with others in good standing?
+Juggling many duties and working with a variety of different employees, vendors, and clients gets complicated.
+Just one of these roles is enough to fill up an entire day, so what is a startup entrepreneur to do when there is so much to accomplish and so many relationships to manage?

-What if someone were to tell Brighton that his time-management problem is merely an illusion and that there was a simple solution to help him not only get more done in less time but also improve his relationships with everyone he comes into contact with?
+What if someone were to tell Brighton that his time-management problem is fixable?
+What if he knew a way to not only get more done in less time but also improve his relationships with everyone?

 What is Mindfulness?

-Mindfulness encompasses the basic human ability to be fully present in the moment—aware of where we are, and what we’re doing.
-It also means staying grounded and not becoming overwhelmed by what is going on in the environment, or reactive toward other people or situations that are beyond our control.
+Mindfulness is the ability to be fully present in the moment—aware of where we are, and what we’re doing.
+It also means staying grounded and not becoming overwhelmed by our environment, or reacting too hastily toward other people or situations that are beyond our control.